 From there, you’re ready to start posting content and engaging followers!
 Building out an effective content strategy can help you organize your ideas, and ensure you’re providing relevant content for all your visitors.

-The new Facebook Algorithms makes Facebook more people-focused vs. brand-focused, which means users are seeing more content from their friends and family alike than from businesses and brands (like schools).
-These changes are already impacting the organic reach of schools and districts, so what should you do next?
+Facebook favors user content over brand content, which means users are seeing more content from their friends and family than from businesses (like schools).

 A successful Facebook strategy will come down to how well you interact with your followers on your school’s page.
-The newest algorithm prioritizes active interactions like commenting and sharing over likes and click-throughs (passive interactions).
-So if you’re doing this — great!
-If not, it may be time to step it up.
+The algorithm prioritizes active interactions, like commenting and sharing, over passive interactions, like impressions.
+If you’re encouraging this kind of engagement — great!
+If not, it may be time to optimize your content strategy.

-Clarkston Community Schools nailed it with this back-to-school post, encouraging families to send in their photos via email or on social media with the district’s branded hashtag — and it saw some great engagement!
+The Post Oak School nailed it with this distance learning post, encouraging families to share their photos with the school’s branded hashtag — and it saw some great engagement!

 Algorithms think, in a sense, like we do.
-When we go out to eat and we have to make a decision, we are taking into consideration all of these things before we place our order: the time of day, what we’ve eaten in the past, what we’ve liked, didn’t like, the price, how hungry we are, etc. Social media platform algorithms go through a similar decision-making process in the blink of an eye, taking content and sifting through it before deciding what to convey to consumers.
+When we go out to eat and we have to make a decision, we are taking into consideration the time of day, what we’ve eaten in the past, what we’ve liked, didn’t like, the price, how hungry we are, etc. prior to making an order.
+Social media platform algorithms go through a similar decision-making process in the blink of an eye, taking content and sifting through it before deciding what to convey to consumers.

-It’s best practices for every social media network to post content regularly for your followers, but what is the sweet spot for posting on Facebook?
+It’s in best practice, on every social media network, to post content regularly for your followers, but what is the sweet spot for posting on Facebook?
 If you post at least once a day (or up to 5-7 times a week), your followers should see a steady stream of updates from you.

 To see how well your posts perform on Facebook, consider using the Facebook Analytics section under “Insights” behind your business page.
 Here is where you can find real data on how well your school’s page is performing in general, as well as the types of followers you have, post performance, engagement, reach and more.